 Annoyingly, American Express Travel doesn’t show a breakdown of hotel and airfare costs and fees; instead, it just displays a total per person.

-To compare, you can search the flight and hotels separately.
-I tried searching the flight first on the same days.
+For comparison, you can search the flight and hotels separately.
+We tried searching for the flight first on the same day.

-I found Finnair flights operated by American Airlines for $660 per person — an option that wasn’t offered as part of the package (although with the booking fee, the flights should have been $671).
-When I filtered the search to British Airways only, I got a ton of options for $671.
+We found Finnair flights operated by American Airlines for $660 per person — an option that wasn’t offered as part of the package (although with the booking fee, the flights should have been $671).
+When we filtered the search to British Airways only, it showed a ton of options for $671.

-I searched hotels next, again choosing the Hyatt Regency Churchill’s lowest prepaid rate.
+Searching hotels next, we again chose the Hyatt Regency London – The Churchill’s lowest prepaid rate.
 It was listed as $337 per night for 1 room (plus taxes and fees), for a total of $2,031.
 For the 2 flights and the hotel, that comes to a total of $3,351, or $1,675.50 per person.

 In this case, booking the trip as a package saves almost $460, even though the search results page didn’t highlight any savings specifically.

 The main downside to booking a package is that you have less flexibility.
-Say you want to change hotels for part of the trip or maybe stay with friends for the last few days.
-This isn’t an option because you must book the single hotel for the entire time between your flights.
+Say you want to change hotels for part of the trip or maybe stay with a friend for the last few days.
+This isn’t an option because you must book a single hotel for the entire time between your flights.
 It can also make solutions harder to find if there are any problems — although the American Express Travel customer support should make up for that.

 American Express Travel also offers a rental car booking service.
 You can make reservations from rental stations at airports and elsewhere.